CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

    ![](../media/search-vmip.png)

-1. Add a new tab in the browser navigate to the below URL to check if the service is ready to handle inference requests.
+1. Add a new tab in the browser and navigate to the below URL to check if the service is ready to handle inference requests.

    ```
    http://<nvidia-gpu-public-ip>:9000/v1/health/ready